 After taking a year off, the legendary UK festival will return bigger than ever in 2019 with batches of tickets available on Wednesday (October 03) and Sunday (October 07).
 This will be the 49th (!) anniversary of the first fest which now attracts over 170,000 revellers as well as being broadcast live across BBC radio and TV stations.
-Traditionally, the full lineup won't be revealed until early next year but, while there is always a huge mix of pop, dance and hip hop acts on offer, many of our favourite bands have also made the pilgrimage to Pilton over the years.
+And it turns out that many of our favourite bands have also made the pilgrimage to Pilton over the years.

 Here are just a few of the most memorable performances from Glastonbury Festival:

 Fresh from the success of sophomore album 'Pretty.
 Odd.', Panic! brought some 1960s psychadelic vibes as they headlined The Other Stage in front of thousands.

 BRING ME THE HORIZON

 In 2016, Sheffield's finest brought their 'That's The Spirit'-era to a close with an astonishing performance on The Other Stage.
 Glasto has never seen so many circle pits.
 AND they're set for a repeat this year!

 Biffy have become true Glasto veterans, having played nearly every stage in the fest, most recently tearing up the main Pyramid Stage in 2017.
 But it's there 'Puzzle'-era show back in 2007 that sticks most in the memory.